fantastic001/phd/rm/overview.md

 In object-oriented design, dependency graphs can play a huge role in identifying design flaws [@chatzigeorgiou_application_2006].

+## Knowledge graphs

+Usually, in representing descriptive information about knowledge, where knowledge is represented as a set of entities and relationships between them, knowledge graphs are used.
+In a knowledge graph, nodes represent entities, and edges represent the relationships between them.
+Knowledge graphs are widely used in various applications, such as information retrieval, recommendation systems, and natural language processing.
+One of the most notable advantages of knowledge graphs is their ability to represent different types of relationships between entities.

+One example of knowledge graph is Freebase [@bollacker_freebase_2008] which is a large-scale knowledge graph that contains millions of entities and relationships.
+Freebase was used in various applications, such as question answering and recommendation systems.

 # Scalability of graph embedding techniques